-A student who is absent from a test for legitimate reasons must inform the instructor immediately and an alternative course of action may be considered. - 3.
-Labs will start the week of September 20. - 4.
-The Department's drop-box, located in the foyer area of the third floor in Craigie Hall between blocks D and C, is available for depositing assignments and course work.
+- The course will be conducted in Italian. - By class participation the instructor means students' participation in class activities and conversation, as well as their capacity to get involved in small research assignments. - Missed tests and assignments will be given a grade of F. Students who for legitimate reasons are absent from a test or submit an assignment late must inform the instructor immediately and an alternative course of action will be discussed. - The Department's drop-box, located in the foyer area of the third floor in Craigie Hall between blocks D and C, is available for depositing assignments and course work.
 The material placed in the drop-box will be collected and date-stamped at the beginning and at the end of the working day.